-In the first installment we will consider what it means to be a family business, and the advantages relating thereto.
+In the first instalment we will consider what it means to be a family business, and the advantages relating thereto.
 We will make the case that when the dimensions of family and business are managed together the result will be a more unified and powerful value proposition.

-In the second installment we will consider the risks of family and business misalignment, and discuss simple, yet essential strategic planning practices that can be used to create a sustainable competitive advantage in the family firm.
+In the second instalment we will consider the risks of family and business misalignment, and discuss simple, yet essential strategic planning practices that can be used to create a sustainable competitive advantage in the family firm.

 The Secret Weapon?